gsoules/AvantSearch/README.md

 Inspiration for the [Index View](http://swhplibrary.net/searching/search-results-index-view/) and [Tree View](http://swhplibrary.net/searching/search-results-tree-view/) search results came from the alphabetized index and hierarchical list features in the [Daniel-KM / Reference](https://github.com/Daniel-KM/Reference) plugin.

 ## Dependencies
+* This plugin uses the [MariaDB REGEXP_REPLACE](https://mariadb.com/kb/en/library/regexp_replace/) function for certain kinds of search results.
+The function is not available in MySQL and therefore this plugin is currently dependent on MariaDB.

-Use of this plugin requires a modification to the MySQL database by setting FULLTEXT as the Index Type for the search_text table’s *title* column.
+* Use of this plugin requires a modification to the MySQL database by setting FULLTEXT as the Index Type for the search_text table’s *title* column.
 This change is required to support the "Titles only" option on the [Advanced Search Filters](http://swhplibrary.net/searching/advanced-search/) page.

 ##  License